Arfazrll/Real-time-Parking-Monitoring-System/README.md

 This project is available under the MIT License.
 See the LICENSE file for more information.

 ## 👤 Author
 CPS4R
+- Najwa Syafira Firdaus
+- Syahril Arfian Almazril
+- Aria Aura Rachman
+- Asep Jamaludin

 ---

-© 2023 Real-time Parking Monitoring System
+© 2025 Real-time Parking Monitoring System